 Sharing your Desktop

-On connection request, ID and account picture are displayed to the remote client.
+On connection request, ID and account image from the remote client is displayed.

 See also: Access for more information on a variety of use cases.